 How to Implement 301 Redirects on Your Website

 Implementing 301 redirects manually is normally carried out through your .htaccess file.
 In short, this is a server configuration file that stores important settings related to your WordPress website.
 It can be found within your site’s root directory (normally called public_html or www), or in the top-level directory of your WordPress installation.

 You’ll certainly need to access your site via File Transfer Protocol (FTP) in order to edit .htaccess.
-In this article we’ll be using the popular (and free) FileZilla application.
+In this article, we’ll be using the popular (and free) FileZilla application.
 If you’re uneasy about using FTP, consult both the documentation and your web host’s instructions before you get cracking.

 Once you’re logged into your server, you may not see your .htaccess file.
 That can be remedied by selecting Server > Force showing hidden files from the FileZilla menu.

 If you’re still struggling, you may not even have a .htaccess file.
 To fix this, log into your WordPress dashboard, navigate to Settings > Permalinks, choose any of the permalink settings, then save your changes.
 This forces WordPress to create a new .htaccess file.
-Make sure you revert back to your original permalink settings afterwards!
+Make sure you revert back to your original permalink settings afterward!